SpecFlowOSS/SpecFlow/docs/Getting-Started/Getting-Started-With-A-New-Project.md

 The second Given statement in the scenario needs to initialize the second number with the second value defined in the scenario (70).
 To implement the code:

-1. Open CalculatorSteps.cs if it is not already open.
+1. Open CalculatorStepDefinitions.cs if it is not already open.
 2. Locate the function corresponding to the second Given statement and rename the p0 parameter to “number”, as before.
-3. To initialize the calculator with the second number, replace `ScenarioContext.Current.Pending();` in the step definition as follows:
+3. To initialize the calculator with the second number, replace `_scenarioContext.Pending();` in the step definition as follows:

 ```csharp
     [Given("the second number is (.*)")]